-2. COIN-PRESENT TEST (FS 2, SC 1)
+2. COIN PRESENT TEST (FS 2, SC 1)

-2.01 The coin-present test operates in two modes.
-When applied immediately following seizure, it performs a ground isolation test to check operation of the ground removal relay in a DTF telephone.
+2.01 The coin present test operates in two 2.01 The coin present test operates in two modes.
+When applied immediately following seizuré, it performs a ground isolation test to check operation of the ground removal relay in a dial-tone-first telephone.
 In all other operations it serves only to determine if a coin is present in the phone and, if not, to request that a coin be inserted.
-A coin equal to or greater than initial rate is required in the phone before each test is dialed in non-DTF stations.
+A coin equal to or greater than initial rate is reouired in the phone before each test is required in the phone before each test 15 dialed in nondial-tone-first stations.
 This is required because the dial is shunted until the initial rate requirement is satisfied.
-If a coin is requested by the presence of coin tone and the switch hook is flashed, the test currently selected is released and the interrupted dial tone is returned requesting a new test selection.
-The test functions are described below.
+If a coin is requested by presence of coin tone and the switchhook is flashed, the test currently selected is released and the interrupted dial tone is returned requesting a new test selection.
+The test functions as described below.

-2.02 Operation With PS Released: First consider the combination coin-present test and ground-isolation test (for this case the PS relay is released).
+2.02 Operation With PS Released: consider the combination coin present test and ground isolation test (for this case the PS relay is released).
 When the CPT relay operates, timer TM1 (800 ms) starts.
 If option N is supplied, the SN relay will be operated.
-During the timing period, battery and ground are placed on the tip and the ring through the SN 2 and SN 3 contacts in such a way as to be a reversal of the battery and ground found on reversal of the battery and ground found on the tip and ring during the time when the test line was idle.
+During the timing period, battery and ground are placed on the tip and the ring through the SN 2 and SN 3 contacts in such a way as to be a reversal of the battery and ground found on the tip and mine the time the reversal of the battery and ground found on the tip and ring during the time when the test line was idle.
 This reversal indicates to the step-by-step, panel, and No. 1 crossbar switch machines that the trunk has been seized.
 Also, the SHF relay operates and capacitor C1 charges.
-This capacitor delays the release of SHF by about 5 ms to prevent false operation from about 5 ms to prevent false operation from line hits and circuit transfers in the test line.
+This capacitor delays the release of SHF by about 5 ms to prevent false operation from line bits and circuit transfers in the test line hits and circuit transfers in the test line.
 When timer TM1 times out, relay TMR1 operates and connects relay SHF to the ring and relay CG to the tip.
-If a coin is present and the loop is closed, relay SHF remains operated and relay CG operates.
+If a coin is present and the loop is closed, relay SHF present and the loop is closed, relay Shr remains operated and relay CG operates.
 If no coin is present, relay CG will not operate, but relay SHF remains operated through diode CR2 around the CG relay.
 The condition CG released and TMR1 operated places C tone on the tip and ring in the following manner.
-The C-tone ground operates the CT relay, which bridges the primary and secondary of transformer TN with a capacitor.
+The C tone ground operates the CT relay, which bridges the primary and secondary of transformer TN with a capacitor.
 It also connects the alternately interrupted high and low tone (produced by 120-i/m INTR relay) to the third winding.
 This produces C tone.